-10 Essential HTML Tags Every Developer Should Know
+10 Essential HTML Tags Every Web Developer Must Know

 1. The HTML and Document Structure Tags